Teradata/stacki-wiki/wiki/Configuration/Using-Attributes.md

 done
 ```

-Now every attribute we have defined, can be used for variable substitution or used as a conditional to implement scripts and files in a cart.
+Now every attribute we have defined can be used for variable substitution or used as a conditional to implement scripts and files in a cart.

-Using attribute files is a *Stacki best practice*, they're easier to manage and communicate with other members of your infrastructure team.
+Using attribute files is a ***Stacki best practice***, they're easier to manage and communicate with other members of your infrastructure team.